We’ve supported organizations in different implementation phases of virtual care.

 As a result, many California health care providers rapidly pivoted from in-person visits to remote patient visits.
 For these organizations, this shift has been transformational, as they’ve adopted new technology, overhauled workflows, and redefined team member roles.

-Our Connected Care Accelerator: Equity Collaborative is built on CCI’s work with the original Connected Care Accelerator and the Virtual Care Innovation Network, both of which supported virtual care for historically underinvested communities.
-Because the digital divide is still an enormous challenge for low-income, rural and migrant communities, among others, who often lack broadband and support for virtual care, the collaborative will rapidly design, scale and share strategies to improve equitable access to telehealth.
-We have selected 22 safety net healthcare providers in California for the 13-month program, which is supported by the California Health Care Foundation with additional funding from Cedars Sinai, and held our kick-off webinar this May.
-We will be posting regular updates on the program, so stay tuned!
-In the meantime, you can check on upcoming events, dates for share and learn sessions, and deliverables for the CCA-Equity Collaborative here.
+Our Connected Care Accelerator: Equity Collaborative was built on CCI’s work with the original Connected Care Accelerator (CCA) and the Virtual Care Innovation Network (VCIN), both of which supported virtual care for historically underinvested communities.
+Because the digital divide is still an enormous challenge for low-income, rural and migrant communities, among others, who often lack broadband and support for virtual care, the collaborative rapidly designed, scaled and shared strategies to improve equitable access to telehealth.
+We selected 22 safety net healthcare providers in California for the 13-month program, which was supported by the California Health Care Foundation with additional funding from Cedars Sinai.
+Learn more about the CCA-Equity Collaborative program kick-off here.